electricimp/imp-central-impt/spec/TestMatrix.md

 ## Introduction

+This doc lists and describes the existing tests for *impt*.

-There are current test set grouped by [impt command](#List-of-Tested-Commands).
+The test descriptions are grouped by the [impt commands](#list-of-tested-commands).

-Each impt command has own table of test info, contained precondition and used command option.
-Normal font table records are positive tests,othercase bold font table records are negative tests.
+The tests for each command have their own table which describes:
+- preconditions,
+- command options,
+- reference to the test source code.

+The normal font indicates positive tests, the **bold font** indicates negative tests.

-## List of main non-covered features ##
+## List Of Non-Covered Features ##

-- Production
-- Collaboration
-- Pre-factory, pre-production, factory and production device group types
+- Production features, including `pre-factory`, `pre-production`, `factory` and `production` device group types.
+- Collaboration features.
-- Log stream positive tests
+- Positive tests for `impt log stream`.
-- Interactive user input tests
+- Tests for interactive user input.
-- Indetified by build sha tests
+- Tests for builds identification by `sha` attribute.
-- Impt test command tests
+- Tests for `impt test` command group.

-## List of Tested Commands ##
+## List Of Tested Commands ##

 **[impt auth info](#auth-info)**<br>
 **[impt auth login](#auth-login)**<br>